Cannings Foods Limited

 Cannings Foods Limited was a Trinidad and Tobago company founded in 1912 by Ernest Canning, a British-born businessman.

 The enterprise began as a grocery store.
-Then it introduced dairy products (including ice cream), baked goods, poultry processing, and soft drinks.
+Later, it introduced dairy products, baked goods, poultry processing, and soft drinks.

 Cannings acquired the Coca-Cola franchise for Trinidad in 1939.
 The supermarket HiLo, started in 1950, was the first self-service store in Trinidad and Tobago.
 Cannings was taken over by Neal and Massy in 1975.

-In the 1990s, the Cannings Group ceased to operate – with the exception of the HiLo supermarket.
+In the 1990s, the Cannings Group ceased to operate, with the exception of the HiLo supermarket.
 The Cannings soft drink brand was sold to Coca-Cola, and continues to be produced.

 Cannings, and its relationship with Coca-Cola, are treated in fictionalized (and renamed) fashion in V. S. Naipaul's 1967 novel The Mimic Men.